ElTure97/A-standardised-GIS-based-tool-to-automate-urban-scenario-making/README.md

 2) buildings/main.py;
 3) to_cj.py.

-But first, for each one of the step listed above, the user is required to follow the configuration steps in-depth explained in the README.md file inside each working directory, except for the current repo, where you can find the specifications for the last configuration steps for correctly running to_cj.py in LAST_STEP.md.
+But first, for each one of the steps listed above, the user is required to follow the configuration steps in-depth explained in the README.md file inside each working directory, except for the current repo, where you can find the specifications for the last configuration steps for correctly running to_cj.py in LAST_STEP.md.
 Please, follow them carefully for correctly obtaining the wished output.

-Notice that the whole pipeline has been designed for an italian study case, relying on external files to be provided.
+Notice that the whole pipeline has been designed for an Italian study case, relying on external files to be provided.
-Utility network data, just for testing purposes during development, have been achieved through the ding0 tool (https://github.com/openego/ding0) which at the time of writing works ONLY over a german database.
+Utility network data, just for testing purposes during development, have been achieved through the ding0 tool (https://github.com/openego/ding0) which at the time of writing works ONLY over a German database.
-Instead, the final output relies on network data externally provided as pandapower file.
+Instead, the final output relies on network data externally provided as PandaPower file.

 A virtual environment creation is strongly suggested.
 The needed packages are: